January

 To enjoy out-of-season herbs, dig up a small piece of mint, thyme or a marjoram root, bring it indoors and pot it up in a warm place.
 Fresh shoots will soon appear once the plants get established.

-Any vegetables which look as though they need protecting from severe weather should be attended to right away before they are damaged.
-This could involve supporting tall vegetables with canes or sticks.
-In addition, cover any root crops still in the ground, such as parsnips, with straw, bracken or even leaves (held down with netting) to enable you to lift them when the surrounding soil is frozen solid.
-Leeks also benefit from this treatment.
-Cauliflowers, especially the older varieties, can be improved when they are nearing maturity by breaking off an outside leaf and laying it across the curd to protect it from the cold.
-Lettuce and other vegetables being over wintered in the open can be covered with cloches to help them through the worst weather.
+Vegetables that need protecting from severe weather should be attended to right away before they are damaged.
+Cover any root crops still in the ground, such as parsnips, with straw, bracken or even leaves (held down with netting) so that they can still be lifted when the surrounding soil is frozen solid.
+Cauliflowers can be improved as they start to mature by snapping an outside leaf and laying it across the curd to protect it from the cold.
+Lettuce and other vegetables being over wintered in the open should be covered with cloches to help them through the worst weather.
+Also support tall vegetables with canes or sticks to prevent wind damage.

 Vegetables in Season